cmda-tt/course-22-23/README.md

 CMD is part of the [Faculty of Digital Media and Creative Industries][faculty] at the [Amsterdam University of Applied Sciences][university].

+## Resit

+> If you're a student from earlier years (before 22-23), please contact the module coordinators on how to best retake (partially) the tech-track this year.

+The resit of the Tech Track will be at the end of Semester 1 of the 22-23 year.
+Further communication regarding the specific deliverables and time will be communicated at the end of the 6-week tech track.

 ## Conduct

 This track has a [Code of Conduct][coc].